 With these back-to-back increases to the base rate and further increases on the horizon, it’s recommended to take action quickly.
 Speak with your mortgage broker in Kent, London or Edinburgh to shop around for a competitive remortgage deal.

-If you currently have a fixed rate but it’s nearing the end of the term, secure a new deal with a fixed rate as soon as you can before lenders’ interest rates go up across the board.
-If your mortgage has a variable rate, consider switching to a fixed-rate deal so that you can rest easy knowing you’ve locked in as low a rate as possible before there are further interest rate increases.
+Do you currently have a fixed rate but it’s nearing the end of the term?
+If so, secure a new deal with a fixed rate as soon as you can before lenders’ interest rates go up across the board.
+If your mortgage has a variable rate, consider switching to a fixed-rate deal.
+That way, you can rest easy knowing you’ve locked in as low a rate as possible before there are further interest rate increases.

 Bear in mind that many mortgage products are only available via brokers.
 Rather than approaching lenders yourself, you’ll have a much better chance of securing a good Welling or Pimlico mortgage deal when your broker searches for one on your behalf.
-Your broker can also check the remortgaging terms, such as early repayment charges, and ascertain how much you can save by switching to a new deal.
+Your broker can also check the remortgaging terms, such as early repayment charges.
+As well as that, they can ascertain how much you can save by switching to a new deal.